realworldocaml/book/en/objects.md

 OCaml is entirely different.
 Classes are used to construct objects and support inheritance, but classes are not types.
-Instead, objects have _object types_, and if you want to use objects, you aren't required to use classes at all.
+Instead, objects have _object types_, and if you want to use objects, you aren't required to use classes at all (though, as we will see, if we choose to use classes, we can use the class name as a shorthand for the type of objects created from that class).
 Here's an example of a simple object.

 ```ocaml
 # let r =